Streaming-Data-Analytics/Courseware/Streaming Data Engineering/EPL/epl_robotic-arm-context/readme.md

 ### Q5

-Declare a continuous query that monitors the results of the previous one (i.e., E4) and counts how many times each robotic arm is present in the stream over a window of 10 secondsQ updating the counting every 2 seconds.
+Declare a continuous query that monitors the results of the previous one (i.e., E4) and counts how many times each robotic arm is present in the stream over a window of 10 seconds updating the counting every 2 seconds.

 #### Solution